grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/04 SSL-TLS/SSL-TLS version and ciphers.md

 </CodeGroup>

-or choose to accept a range of SSL/TLS versions:
+You can also accept a range of SSL/TLS versions:

 <CodeGroup labels={["Limiting to a range of SSL/TLS versions"]} lineNumbers={[true]}>